Table of Contents

 Click the Settings button in the Startup and Recovery section

 3. Now, clear the Automatically restart checkbox to turn off automatic restart.
-If you want to enable automatic reboot, select the checkbox again.
+If you may need to enable automatic reboot, select the checkbox again.
 Click the OK button to save changes.

 Clear the Automatically restart checkbox